rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

     The boar out of the wood doth waste it, and the wild beast (Ziz) of the field doth devour it.

 Importantly, these primordial beasts have non-overlapping domains; of air (Ziz), of land (Behemoth), and of the sea (Leviathan).
-Notice that the beasts from Daniel and from Revelation are hybrids of all three, such as a winged leopard coming from the sea.
+Notice however that the beasts from Daniel and from Revelation are hybrids of all three primordial beasts, such as a winged leopard coming from the sea.
 This hybridization denotes both a perversion of God's design and an ungodly dominion over creation (over life and death) by worldly kingdoms.
-This perversion reaches its conclusion in the figure of the antichrist, itself a hybrid of the beasts described in Daniel.
+This perversion reaches its conclusion in the vision of the antichrist, itself a hybrid of the beasts described in Daniel.